dualra1n/bypassr1n/README.md

     --tethered            to bypass main ios, use this if you have checkra1n or palera1n tethered jailbreak (the device will bootloop if you try to boot without jailbreak). ./ bypassra1n.sh --tethered 14.3

+    --backup-activations    this command will save your activations files into activationsBackup/. so later you can restore them
+    --restore-activations   this command will put your activations files into the device.

     --back              if you want to bring back i cloud you can use for example ./bypassra1n.sh --tethered 14.3 --back (tethered you can change to kind of jailbreak like --semitethered or --dualboot)

     --dfuhelper         A helper to help get A11 devices into DFU mode from recovery mode --debug             Debug the script

 _ _ _